Volunteering opportunities in India

 Stories unfold in actions.
 Knowledge opens up in frequent and infrequent dinner conversations.
 And when you share the load, something shifts; a sense of sharing the world with many chores and cores.

-It doesn’t get said enough how volunteering has reshaped my travels into deep-free spaces of belonging; readjusting every syllable, line, circle, and square; in the contours of my multilingual mind.
+It doesn’t get said enough how volunteering in India has reshaped my travels into deep-free spaces of belonging; readjusting every syllable, line, circle, and square; in the contours of my multilingual mind.
 The untainted visibility of knowledge through participation propelled me into the hearts of the hearts, without fences.
 For me, there’s one thing being an observer, and another pushing the bricks on my shoulders.

 Me sitting on top of a Jeep in Kargil Ladakh